Jiggle Jiggle: Release

 On 12 April 2022, Duke & Jones released an extended version of the rap from Chicken Shop Date.
-As of 26 December 2022, the song has garnered 19 million views on YouTube.
+As of 26 December 2022, the song has garnered over 20 million views on YouTube.

 On 12 May 2022, Duke & Jones posted an Instagram video of Theroux recording "Jiggle Jiggle" in a studio, hinting at the release of a new single by Theroux.
 "Jiggle Jiggle" was released the next day on 13 May.

 On 15 July 2022, a remix featuring American singer Jason Derulo and Amelia Dimoldenberg, credited as Amelia Dimz, was released.

 Covers

 On 12 August 2022, Chris Martin of the British rock band Coldplay performed a piano ballad version of the song at the band's Music of the Spheres concert at Wembley Stadium in London.